hbroek/reken/documentation/developer-guide/chapter-4.md

 </html>
 ```

-In this example we define a hello component with a template.
+In this example, we define a hello component with a template.
 The component is named **hello-world** with the template's `data-component` attribute.
 The content contained by the `template` tag is the actual component.
-In this case it contains the text "Hello" followed by a bold tag containing "World".
+In this case, it contains the text "Hello" followed by a bold tag containing "World".

 We can now reference the component with the `hello` tag or an element containing a `data-component` attribute with the value "hello".

-> **NOTE**
+> **NOTE**:
 A component can have only **one** HTML Element as a top-level element in a component definition.

 **`<slot>`**
 Variable content in the component can be specified with the `slot` tag.
-Any content defined in the `slot` tag will be used a default content.
+Any content defined in the `slot` tag will be used as default content.

 **Example:**
 ```html